Feb 20, 2025 | Native Hope

 Hunting bows and arrows are used only for hunting.
 In order to provide for life.
 War bows and arrows are used only in war.
 In order to defend life, they become instruments of death.
 Because of the purpose for each kind of bow and arrow, they are sacred.
 They are treated with respect.

-This is one of many teachings, but my personal favorite teaching to share with the younger generation.
-The women and man represent the bow and arrow and we have a purpose to one another.
+This is one of many teachings.
+However, another one to share with the younger generation is that the man and woman represent the bow and arrow and we have a purpose to one another.
 A bow, no matter how strong or well made, cannot fulfill its purpose without the arrow.
 An arrow, no matter how straight, cannot fulfill its purpose without the bow.

 We Can All Learn from Native Traditions